IRL-CT/mobilehri2023/README.md

 Code base for robot chair dance 2025

 ## StartUp
-1. Connect the Raspberry Pi to the display or ssh into it
+1. Connect the Raspberry Pi to the display or SSH into it
 ```
 username: dancerobot
 password: far1@FAR
 ```
-2. Power on ODrive, connect the hoverboard batter with the ODrive board.
+2. Power on ODrive, and connect the hoverboard battery to the ODrive board.
 3. ODrive Calibration:
 - Make sure both wheels are off the ground and free to spin.
-(Put a book or a brick under the chasis).
+(Put a book or a brick under the chassis).
 - Open a terminal
 ```bash
 $ odrivetool #(enter the odrive command interface)